adonisjs/v5-docs/content/guides/views/data-flow.md

+---
+summary: Reference to the templates data flow and their scope at which they are available
+---

 Edge exposes different APIs for sharing the data with the templates.
 Each API changes the scope at which the data is available inside the templates.

 ## Template state